kubernetes/community/contributors/design-proposals/storage/container-storage-interface.md

 Before starting the `ControllerPublishVolume` operation, the external-attacher should add these finalizers to these Kubernetes API objects:

 * To the `VolumeAttachment` so that when the object is deleted, the external-attacher has an opportunity to detach the volume first.
 External attacher removes this finalizer once the volume is fully detached from the node.
-* To the `PersistentVolume` referenced by `VolumeAttachment` so the the PV cannot be deleted while the volume is attached.
+* To the `PersistentVolume` referenced by `VolumeAttachment` so the PV cannot be deleted while the volume is attached.
 External attacher needs information from the PV to perform detach operation.
 The attacher will remove the finalizer once all `VolumeAttachment` objects that refer to the PV are deleted, i.e. the volume is detached from all nodes.

 If the operation completes successfully, the external-attacher will: